RedLynx101/DFP-Final-Project-Planner/README.md

 Date: 2025-09-11

 Summary: FastAPI backend that generates Pittsburgh weekend itineraries.
-It pulls event highlights from VisitPittsburgh, food options from Yelp (if API key provided), and weather from OpenWeather (if API key provided).
-It returns one or multiple itinerary options and gracefully falls back if external services are unavailable.
+It pulls event highlights from VisitPittsburgh (scraper) and Ticketmaster (API), food options from Yelp (if API key provided), and weather from OpenWeather (if API key provided).
+It can consider a user's address, compute distances/times, filter by max distance, and sequence activities by proximity.
+If external services are unavailable, it falls back gracefully.

 Disclaimer: This repository includes AI-assisted content (GPT-5); reviewed and approved by the Purple Turtles team.